Atohor/fifa-21-data-cleaning-task/README.md

-The data set contains 18,980 rows and 77 columns of football players statistics and demography in 2021 The dataset is publicly available on [kaggle](https://www.kaggle.com/datasets/yagunnersya/fifa-21-messy-raw-dataset-for-cleaning-exploring) which contains data scrapped from [sofifa](www.sofifa.com) The datafile also includes a Data dictionary as well as a column named player url which contains a link to the player profile on sofifa to give the analyst furher insight and full deails of the player in view in case of missing information.
+The data set contains 18,980 rows and 77 columns of football players statistics and demography in 2021 The dataset is publicly available on [kaggle](https://www.kaggle.com/datasets/yagunnersya/fifa-21-messy-raw-dataset-for-cleaning-exploring) which contains data scrapped from [sofifa](www.sofifa.com) The datafile also includes a Data dictionary as well as a column named player url which contains a link to the player profile on sofifa to give the analyst furher insight and full details of the player in view in case of missing information.

 my prefered tool for this Data cleaning challenge based on proficiency is Power Query as available on Power BI